Glad you came to visit our site!

 We have produced Am.
 Cocker Spaniels with many titles.

 Int.
 Ch., Can Ch., Am.
-Ch, Agility, Field Activities, Rally, Delta Society, CGC, Star Puppy, Trick Dog Title, best title yet “LOYAL COMPANION”.
+Ch, Agility, Field Activities, Junior Hunt, Rally, Delta Society, CGC, Star Puppy, Trick Dog Title, best title yet “LOYAL COMPANION”.

 I have finished 21 Champions, dogs that I bought and my own bred by’s.